canonical/snapcraft/docs/debug.md

   launcher to setup the sandbox, and apps aren't allowed to change their sandbox once they start)
 * A snap uses `setuid`/`setgid` or `chown` family of syscalls.
-Ubuntu Core 16 does not provide a mechanism of assigning users and groups to snaps, so the `setuid`/`setgid` and `chown` family of syscalls are blocked (since there is no appropriate user to change to.
+Ubuntu Core 16 does not provide a mechanism for assigning users and groups to snaps, so the `setuid`/`setgid` and `chown` family of syscalls are blocked (since there is no appropriate user to change to.
 Optionally assigning users/groups to snaps is a planned feature).
 For example,
     * sometimes an existing application is designed to start as root and drop privileges to an unprivileged user (e.g., to bind to a port).
 This application will need to be adjusted to not drop privileges (at least until Ubuntu Core supports it)
-    * the developer is trying to copy files from `SNAP` to `SNAP_DATA` (eg, for write access of a configuration files) and attempts to use a `cp -a`.
+    * the developer is trying to copy files from `SNAP` to `SNAP_DATA` (e.g., for write access of a configuration files) and attempts to use a `cp -a`.
 This results in a `seccomp` failure when the command is run as root because '-a' attempts to copy the ownership (`chown`) of the files in `SNAP`, but these are owned by an